Editorial

 Coal may get more attention once again.
 While the blackout appears unlikely to have any meaningful short-term impact on coal demand, it is certainly an opportunity to raise the importance of power system reliability.
 Coal’s outstanding features in terms of reliability of supply and low cost have long been under appreciated by the nation, despite the fact that coal supplies fuel some 51% of the U.S. power grid.
 It is also worth noting that there has been a strong performance in the power regions of the Appalachian states, Ohio Valley, and southeast U.S., all most heavily dependent on coal.

-The massive loss of power clearly demonstrates the nation’s dependence on reliable electricity generation.
+dependence on reliable electricity generation.
 It also shows that America needs new sources of domestic base load generation and improved transmission systems.
 Power reserves are being used up too quickly: operating at peak or near peak capacity throughout the electricity generation system is occurring too often.

 Between now and 2025, U.S. energy needs will be 51% greater and the most affordable and reliable way to meet this increased demand is with coal-based generation which can deliver power more cleanly than ever before.
 However, the nation’s energy and environmental policies, which are closely linked together, need to be rationalized if the energy requirements of the country are to be met.